 I have been immersed in this topic for some time.
-Having spent much of my earlier Christian life in Charismatic type churches, there was always the expectation that God needed to provide additional information through some kind of direct speech, rather through a “prophet” or a voice we hear in our heads.
+Having spent much of my earlier Christian life in Charismatic type churches, there was always the expectation that God needed to provide additional information through some kind of direct speech, or through a “prophet” or a voice we hear in our heads.
 The underlying presumption is that Scripture is insufficient to hear the voice of God and we need something more.

 My journey towards discovering God’s voice through Scripture and its sufficiency began in 2006 when a friend challenged me on how I was reading the Bible.
 Like many today, I read it in a very fragmented fashion, which served as a springboard to hear the voice of God outside of Scripture.
 But this way also subjects divine speech to inconsistent methodology.
 I was re-oriented with a framework of how the 66 books should be taken as a whole.
 Over time, I discovered the beauty and sufficiency of the redemptive-historical narrative of Scripture that provides a wonderful picture of God’s communication to us.